ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 strategies.

 \[TODO: The above sentences that talk about the algorithm will be updated with the pooling recommendation section \]

-An SCT MUST NOT be sent to any other HTTPS server than one which is an exact match for the domain the SCT was originally received under.
-Not following this constraint would lead to two types of privacy leaks.
-First, the server receiving the SCT would learn about other sites visited by the HTTPS client, as explained above.
-Secondly, auditors or monitors receiving SCTs from the HTTPS server would learn information about the other HTTPS servers visited by its clients.

-\[TODO: this MUST is a repeat of the above.
-Do we need to re-iterate this?
-Probably not, so we can remove this paragraph? \]

 If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies